-- Medication: As I discussed in my previous post, when I was first diagnosed with interstitial cystitis (IC) I was prescribed uribel for my symptoms.
-However, upon conducting my own research I realized that uribel contained methenamine, an antibiotic that works by forming formaldehyde with your urine to kill the bacteria.
-While the medication worked really well, I did not feel comfortable taking a medication that had this mechanism, so I turned to other over-the-counter options instead.
-In doing my research I have discovered Phenazoypyridine tablets.
-These tablets provide fast relief for burning, stinging, and muscle spasms that may be accompanied with UTIs or IC and usually work within an hour.
+- Medication: In doing my research, I have discovered Phenazoypyridine tablets.
+These tablets provide fast relief for burning, stinging, and muscle spasms that may be accompanied with UTIs and usually work within an hour.
 While I only take these pills as a last resort, they are a great back-up to have with me at all times in case the following natural recommendations do not work.
 Warning: You can buy these pills over-the-counter at any convenience store, but I recommend eating before taking the pill as it can cause stomach upset.

 - D-mannose powder: D-mannose powder has quite literally saved my life and well-being and helped me live a life almost completely bladder pain-free.
 D-mannose powder is an indigestible sugar (safe for diabetics!) found in cranberries.
 E. coli is the primary bacteria that causes UTIs.
 The bacteria has little "hairs" called fimbriae that stick to the bladder lining, causing inflammation and the classical UTI symptoms of stinging and burning with urination.
-D-mannose powder inhibits these fimbriae from adhering to the bladder lining, flushing out the bacteria whenever you urinate.
+D-mannose powder inhibits these fimbriae from adhering to the bladder lining, flushing out the UTI-causing bacteria whenever you urinate.
 A randomized controlled trial of 308 women with history of recurrent UTIs split the women into three groups: those supplementing with d-mannose powder in water daily, women taking Nitrofurantoin, an antibiotic for the urinary tract once daily, and women who received no treatment for 6 months.
 After 6 months, women who either used D-mannose powder or Nitrofurantoin had a statistically significant lower rate of UTIs.
 In addition, D-mannose powder worked just as well as the antibiotic and women using the powder experienced significantly less side effects!
 In another study, researchers administered D-mannose twice daily for 3 days and then 1/day for ten days to observe any possible initial success.
 After promising results, participants were then randomized in either receiving D-mannose powder or not receiving prophylaxis for 6 months.
 Patients who used D-mannose powder reported significantly less symptoms of UTI compared to the non-supplemented group and compared to the participant's original baseline symptom scores.
 The science is promising, but I didn’t need studies to convince me.
 I tried it for myself and experienced the wonders and relief of using D-mannose powder.
 On days where my pain is not extreme I drink one spoonful of D-mannose powder mixed in with 8-12 ounces of warm water (make sure it is warm water so the powder dissolves).
 On days with more pain I will drink 2 or even 3 glasses of the powder solution.
 I recommend the powder over the capsules as you get more bang for your buck and it is more easily digested into the urinary tract than the capsules.
 My favorite brand for D-mannose powder is NOW Foods.
 I order the 6 ounce container which lasts me about 6 weeks.

 - Probiotics: I recommend taking one capsule of Ultimate Flora’s Women’s Complete 90 billion capsule once a day.
 This is the best probiotic strain I have found on the market that has been effective for me in preventing UTIs and yeast infections.